beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 ---
 # PROJECT Design Documentation

-> _The following template provides the headings for your Design
-> Documentation.
-As you edit each section make sure you remove these
-> commentary 'blockquotes'; the lines that start with a > character
-> and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: BLACKHAWKS
 * Team members
-  * MEMBER1
+  * HAYDEN CABRAL
-  * MEMBER2
+  * ETHAN ABBATE
-  * MEMBER3
+  * ANGELA NGO
-  * MEMBER4
+  * VINCENT SCHWARTZ

 ## Executive Summary

-This is a summary of the project.
+The project is an NHL jersey store for the Chicago Blackhawks.
+In addition to the store itself, the project will contain the tools necessary for an administrator to control the inventory of products.

 ### Purpose

-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+This project is a jersey store for the NHL franchise Chicago Blackhawks.
+The most important user group for this project is the customer, as a vast majority of design decisions rely on making a great customer experience while shopping on the e-store.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._